 Absolutely.
 I think that Facebook is one of the smartest ways to brand yourself as a freelancer.
 On your Facebook page, you can share your latest testimonials, reviews, and work.

 Facebook is also a great place to share your portfolio of work.
 Don’t forget local Facebook groups as well!
 If your hometown has a Facebook group, join the group and ask the moderator if you can promote your freelance business.
 Be sure to let them know that you’re a local business owner trying to serve their community!
-Just to be sure to never promote your business without permission from the Facebook group moderator!
+Just be sure to never promote your business without permission from the Facebook group moderator!

 If you have a marketing budget, you can also consider advertising your marketing funnel with Facebook ads.
 However, remember to test small, because paid advertising requires a ton of expertise, work, and experimentation!